stackblitz/docs/docs/guides/user-guide/general-faqs.md

 ### What is the Classic Editor SDK?

-Our SDK (software development kit) allows users to create StackBlitz projects to be opened in a new window or embedded in your docs, example pages, or blog posts.
-Projects are controlled by using the SDK's VM (virtual machine) interface.
-The VM can be used to control the UI of an embedded StackBlitz project, change the currently open file(s), and read and write files frmo the project's virtual filesystem.
+Our JavaScript SDK (software development kit) allows users to create Classic Editor projects to be opened in a new window or embedded in your docs, example pages, or blog posts.
+The SDK can be used to control the UI of an embedded StackBlitz project, change the currently open file(s), and read and write files frmo the project's virtual filesystem.

 Details on embed options can be found [here](https://developer.stackblitz.com/platform/api/javascript-sdk).

 ## WebContainer API

 ### What is the WebContainer API?

+The WebContainer API allows developers to create fullstack Node.js environments in the browser with WebContainer technology.
+WebContainer technology powers StackBlitz products like Codeflow and [Web Publisher](https://developer.stackblitz.com/codeflow/content-updates-with-web-publisher).

+Organizations wanting to use the API for production usage in a for-profit setting are required to purchase a WebContainer API License.
+With this license, organizations have access to:

+- Higher API rate limits
+- Direct access to the StackBlitz dev team to optimize performance, prioritize bug fixes, and influence the API roadmap.

+This product is ideal for organizations wanting to build completely custom user interfaces powered by Node.js without needed in use virtual machines, servers, or docker containers.

+WebContainer API docs can be found [here](https://webcontainers.io/).

 ### I see that WebContainer API is free to use, but a license is required.
 Can I use the WebContainer API for commercial purposes?